tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal_Pt_2.md

 Joe must have heard it too.
 His breath hitched, sharp over the line.

 A slithering rasp clawed up from beneath the jacket I’d tossed over the thing in the footwell.
-The sound of lips parting, of something speaking through a mouth that shouldn’t be able to.
+The sound of dry lips parting, of a raspy voice speaking through a mouth that shouldn’t be able to talk anymore.

-A voice.
 His voice.

 “Aaaalllliiizzzzoooonnnnnn.”

-My breath stilled.
+My breath stilled inside me.
 A hollow, empty space opened in my chest.

 Keeton.

-Keeton, speaking through lips that didn’t belong to him.
-Lips that belonged to someone I had cared about.
+He was talking through lips that didn’t belong to him.
+Lips that once belonged to Dr. Harkham.

 The weight of his amusement pressed down on me, thick and choking.
 A grin curled in the dark, unseen but felt.

-The voice slithered through, dripping with something close to excitement.
+The voice slithered through, dripping with something close to excitement beneath the folds of my jacket on the floor.
+Slightly muffled, but clear enough to hear.

 “I’m really starting to enjoy this game.”